hlim88/PBH-NS/ss_gr_hydro/Instruction/README.md

 Use Makefile.Mac.
 If you follow the instruction above, you do not need to change anything

+## Run the code
+Once you successfully installed and complied the code, you must have `ss_gr_hydroSolver` as a binary executable.

 ## Contact
 Other architectures should work if you have similar/same modules as above.
 If you have questions, please contact Hyun Lim (hylim1988@gmail.com)